CSCfi/csc-user-guide/docs/ood/job-composer.md

 # Job Composer
 The Job Composer app can be used for creating and managing batch jobs.

-Jobs are created from templates, which can be selected in a few ways.
+Jobs are created from templates, which can be selected in a few ways

  * Copy a template from the system
  * Copy a template you have previously created
  * Use a previous job as template